d-morrison/IntroStatActivities/_book/14-A22-relative_risk.md

 \vspace{0.5in}

 2. What about a pair of skis that were originally \$593 at REI?
+How much will you pay if the skis are 30\% off?

 \vspace{0.5in}